Azure-Samples/hdinsight-dotnet-python-azure-storage-shared-access-signature/README.md

 ### Using SASToken.py (Python)

+Note: This currently requires 0.32.0 of the Azure Storage SDK for Python.

 1. Open the `SASToken.py` file (in the `Python` directory of this repository,) and change the following values:

     * policy\_name: The name to use for the stored policy that will be created.